hangilc/kanjidate/README.md

 # kanjidate

-A small javascript library that 1) formats date in Japanese and 2) converts dates between Gregorian calendar and Japanese calendar.
+A small Javascript library that 1) formats date in Japanese and 2) converts dates between Gregorian calendar and Japanese calendar.

 ## Install